-7.4.
-Time for Tendering
+7.4 Time for Tendering

-7.4.1.
-Provision shall be made by the Client for reasonable time for tendering to reflect the type of contract, the complexity of the project and the requirements of the contract documentation in terms of a tender submission.
+7.4.1 Provision shall be made by the Client for reasonable time for tendering to reflect the type of contract, the complexity of the project and the requirements of the contract documentation in terms of a tender submission.

-7.5.
-Tender Risk Register
+7.5 Tender Risk Register

-7.5.1.
-For all contracts, the tenderer shall be required through the Contract Documentation, to provide the Tender Risk Register for the benefit of the Contract Insurers.
+7.5.1 For all contracts, the tenderer shall be required through the Contract Documentation, to provide the Tender Risk Register for the benefit of the Contract Insurers.
 This Tender Risk Register should demonstrate how the tender submission adequately and appropriately caters for risks identified and to be allocated to the Contractor including their management and control procedures, proposed contingency measures and the cost and programme implications of the implementation of contingency measures.

-8. DESIGN STAGES
+8 DESIGN STAGES

-- 8.1.1.
-For the purpose of the Code, Design Stages include preliminary and detailed designs for permanent Tunnel Works and temporary works designs during the Construction Stage of a project. - 8.1.2.
-The principles to be adopted during the Design Stages shall apply equally for the designs for permanent works and the designs for temporary works, howsoever defined in the Code. - 8.1.3.
-Prospective Designers should be provided with a brief, be it from the Client or Contractor.
+8.1.1 For the purpose of the Code, Design Stages include preliminary and detailed designs for permanent

+Tunnel Works and temporary works designs during the Construction Stage of a project.

+- 8.1.2 The principles to be adopted during the Design Stages shall apply equally for the designs for permanent works and the designs for temporary works, howsoever defined in the Code.
+The design process for safety-critical works and/or temporary works that support the ground during construction shall be the same as for permanent works. - 8.1.3 The design processes for safety-critical temporary works, and/or any temporary works that support the ground during construction, shall be the same as for permanent works. - 8.1.4 Prospective Designers should be provided with a brief, be it from the Client or Contractor.
 The prospective Designers should review this brief and identify any deficiencies or omissions that could lead to a risk to the project.
 The Client or Contractor shall be required to address these issues and make adjustments to the terms and scope of engagement prior to awarding the design commission.

-8.2.
-Transfer of Information Between Designers
+8.2 Transfer of Information Between Designers

-- 8.2.1.
-Where a design is transferred between Designers for different Design Stages of a Tunnel Works project, the Client shall ensure that all information developed and collated during the previous Design Stage is made available to the Designer of the following stage, including Risk Assessments and Risk Registers. - 8.2.2.
-The Designer appointed and responsible for the following Design Stage shall be required to evaluate this information and make recommendations to the employing party (Client or Contractor) as appropriate for further investigations and/or studies for the subsequent Design Stage to fulfil the brief for appointment.
+8.2.1 Where a design is transferred between Designers for different Design Stages of a Tunnel Works project, the Client shall ensure that all information developed and collated during the previous Design

+Stage is made available to the Designer of the following stage, including Risk Assessments and Risk Registers.

+8.2.2 The Designer appointed and responsible for the following Design Stage shall be required to evaluate this information and make recommendations to the employing party (Client or Contractor) as appropriate for further investigations and/or studies for the subsequent Design Stage to fulfil the brief for appointment.

-8.3.
-The Design Process
+8.3 The Design Process